cnorick/curse-of-strahd-notes/Session Notes/Session 4.md

 [[Bardolf]] heads to [[Village of Barovia (E)#Bildrath's Mercantile (E1)|Bildrath's Mercantile]] to find some feed for [[Carlos]]. [[Bildrath Cantemir|Bildrath]] is unwilling to budge on his incredibly high prices, so [[Bardolf]] is forced to pay top dollar.
 As [[Barovia]] tries to bargain, [[Bildrath Cantemir|Bildrath]] summons his nephew [[Parriwimple]] to deal with [[Bardolf]].

-Eventually, the party meets up at the [[Village of Barovia (E)#Blood of the Vine Tavern (E2)|Blood of the Vine Tavern]] where they are finally ready to get some well-deserved rest.
+Eventually, the party each make their the [[Village of Barovia (E)#Blood of the Vine Tavern (E2)|Blood of the Vine Tavern]] where they are finally ready to get some well-deserved rest.